 Taking my first look, I found the stories of young children like Cameron Macauley and (especially) James Leininger to actually be pretty impressive.
 On the surface, these stories seem to contain some “insider information,” but is this enough to prove such an extraordinary claim?

-These claims are very difficult to formally prove because:
+These claims are very difficult to empirically prove because:

-- We can never be absolutely certain the child hasn’t overheard the information or is being fed the information (intentionally or by accident).
+- We can never be absolutely certain the child has never overheard the information or isn’t being fed the information (intentionally or by accident).

 - We may only be hearing the “hits” and not the “misses.”